codefresh-io/docs.codefresh.io/_docs/testing/unit-tests.md

 1. Running unit tests in the application image (not recommended, but very popular)
 1. Running unit tests using a special testing image (the recommended solution for complex applications)

+For an example application of the second and third ways see the [unit test example page]({{site.baseurl}}/docs/yaml-examples/examples/run-unit-tests/)

 ## Running Unit tests as part of a Docker build